Rootdata/hello-data-scientist/README.md

 # hello-data-scientist
-saying hi to all the wonderful people working with data
+saying hi to all the wonderful people working on data Looking forward to R programming and data analysis